Alumni

 Jeff Hogan (BA, theatre '20) has accepted a position as Coordinator of Recruitment at NBC Universal's DreamWorks Animation.
 (November 9, 2021)

-Déja Russell's (BA, moving-image production; film studies '22) short film Finding Eclosion was selected for Cinema Columbus Film Festival 2023.
+Déja Russell (BA, moving-image production; film studies '22) was selected to screen short film Finding Eclosion at the 2023 Cinema Columbus Film Festival.
 The festival celebrates diverse people and stories brought to life by independent filmmakers.
 (March 30, 2023)

 Emily Jeu (BA, theatre '14), won Season 1 of the Burgschneider Challenge, a creative design/construction challenge where contestants modify Burgschneider garments and share their work on social media.
 The company creates medieval pieces for festivals, stage, and screen.
 (May 12, 2021)